 From tech to finance, manufacturing to retail, record-low unemployment rates have heightened the war for talent.
 It is a job seeker’s market.
 They are unwilling to (nor do they have to) stick around in jobs they don’t enjoy.
 More importantly, they are not making lateral transitions.
 A-listers are demanding more.
 And companies are expecting more from their hires.
 They want the cream of the crop to rise to the top… of the candidate pool.
 As a result, employers who want to draw Top Talent to the negotiating table must have their finger on the competitive compensation pulse.

 Know Supply & Demand in the Industry

 Some industries bear the burden of offering higher salaries because their products or services are more complex.
 Is your industry one of these?
-If so, the talent you are looking for expects to be paid at a premium.
+If so, the talent you are looking for experts to be paid at a premium.
 Budget accordingly and be willing to offer a competitive package.
-Do not low ball potential hires because your industry is less specialized.
+Do not lowball potential hires because your industry is less specialized.
 You want to attract the highest quality candidates your organization can afford.

 Ask your friends what they’re doing

 In today’s market, the candidate you want is entertaining multiple offers- That’s a fact.
 Don’t lose them to your friends or your enemies.
 Read the latest salary surveys and government reports, in addition to consulting with your network to make sure your compensation package is up to date and competitive.

 Understand Location, Location, Location